connec/squash/README.md

 * There is no support for core Node modules such as `path`, `fs`, etc.

-* It doesn't attempt to provide any 'resolve' functionality inside the package, so only the given initial dependencies will be available using `require` (though other dependencies can be found in `require.cache` if you're desparate).

 ## Bugs etc.

 If you find a bug or think something could be done better don't hesitate to